Epic Leadership Course FAQs

 Q: How much time will it take each week?

 A: That is entirely up to you.
-There is more material available in the Course than one person can cover in 16 weeks, but that won’t be a problem, because Epic Leadership was designed to provide precise solutions to your specific challenges, not to master a fixed volume of information.
-The average person may devote 60 – 90 minutes per week.
-Some will spend 3 hours a week, and we also designed the Course to provide exceptional value in as little as half an hour a week.
+There is more material available in the Course than one person can fully assimilate in a first pass, but that won’t be a problem, because Epic Leadership was designed to provide precise solutions to your specific challenges, not to master a fixed volume of information.
+On average you might expect to devote between 60 – 90 minutes per week apart from the live calls.
+Some may spend 3 hours a week, and we also designed the Course to provide exceptional value in as little as half an hour a week.
 That is why we say, This is the course for people who are too busy to take the course.

 Q: What is the format of the Course?

-A: Epic Leadership is a self-paced, 16-week online course employing:
+A: Epic Leadership is a self-paced, online course employing:

 1. Recorded audio and video